Slava/vimrc/README.md

   * needs a customized font for MacVim (XXX add this to install script)
 - Solarized theme
 - vim-signature - to visually see marks
+- new splits are added on the bottom, not on the top;
+- new visual splits appear on the right, not on the left.

 Weird bindings you might want to change